 d.
 Honoring this individual will enhance the perception of O∆K’s commitment to leadership by the larger community.

 e.
-Individual’s accomplishments are in line with the organization’s mission of collaboration, fellowship, and promoting positive leadership.
+The individual’s accomplishments are in line with the organization’s mission of collaboration, fellowship, and promoting positive leadership.

-Section 6.
-The General Russell E. Dougherty OΔK® National Leader of the Year Program shall recognize student leaders annually in each of the five phases of campus life.
-The “Leader of the Year” awards shall be granted to the student who is identified as the outstanding leader in each phase by a committee of experts in the area who will be designated by the Board of Directors.
-Any student member of the Society shall be eligible for the award as long as nomination materials are submitted by March 15th of each year.
-National Officers may not be eligible for this award until the completion of their term of office.
+Section 5.
+The General Russell E. Dougherty O∆K National Leader of the Year Program shall recognize student leaders annually in each of the five phases of campus life.
+The “Leader of the Year” awards shall be granted to the student who is identified as the outstanding leader in each phase by the National Awards Committee in the area who will be designated by the Board of Directors.
+Any student member of the Society shall be eligible for the award.
+National officers may not be eligible for this award until the completion of their term of office.
 The purpose of the award is to provide recognition for outstanding achievement in O∆K’s diverse student members and to further promote the importance of the community that can be formed when leaders from the five phases of campus life come together.
 The selection criterion is that each area will determine its own criteria for selection that is most relevant to the phase.
 The nominees will go through a screening process that is appropriate to the area of leadership in which they are nominated.

-Section 7.
-The Robert L. Morlan-Robert W. Bishop Faculty Officer Award for outstanding service to the local Circle and to the Society shall be awarded annually to a Circle faculty officer by a national committee appointed by the National President.
-A certificate and/or appropriate plaque, the design of which to be determined by the Board of Directors, shall be presented at the National Convention.
-National Officers may not be eligible for this award until the completion of their term of office.
-The purpose of the award is to recognize the Society’s most outstanding and long-serving faculty officers and to thank them for their dedicated service.
+Section 6.
+The Robert L. Morlan-Robert W. Bishop Circle Officer Award for outstanding service to the local circle and to the Society shall be awarded annually to a circle officer by the National Awards Committee.
+An appropriate recognition piece shall be presented at the National Convention or other appropriate activity in non-convention years.
+National officers may not be eligible for this award until the completion of their term of office.
+The purpose of the award is to recognize the Society’s most outstanding and long-serving circle officers and to thank them for their dedicated service.
 The selection criteria are as follows:

 a.
 Previous winners of the Morlan or Bishop Awards are not eligible.

 b.
-Officer has fulfilled all the duties of his/her position in accordance with national standards and to the Circle’s satisfaction.
+The circle officer has fulfilled all the duties of his or her position in accordance with national standards and to the circle’s satisfaction.

 c.
-Nominee has aided the Circle in achieving a sustained level of activity and success on campus.
+The nominee has aided the circle in achieving a sustained level of activity and success on campus.

 d.
-Officer supports the activities, efforts, and projects of student membership.
+The officer supports the activities, efforts, and projects of collegiate membership.

 e.
-Officer provides consistent guidance for how to implement the O∆K ideals on campus.
+The officer provides consistent guidance for how to implement the O∆K ideals on campus.